AsahiLinux/docs/Feature-Support.md

 * **Kernel release, *e.g.* 6.0:** the feature was incorporated upstream as of this release
 * **linux-asahi (kernel release):** the feature is stable, available for use, and scheduled for merging upstream by the release indicated
 * **linux-asahi**: the feature is (mostly) stable and available for use in Asahi Linux, or other distros which package our kernel
-* **linux-asahi-edge**: the feature is available for wider testing in the linux-asahi-edge package in the Asahi Linux distrobution
+* **linux-asahi-edge**: the feature is available for wider testing in the linux-asahi-edge package in the Asahi Linux distribution
 * **linux-asahi-dev**: the feature is working to some extent, but is not suitable for general use

 ## Table of Contents